 The problem of optimal maritime structures design is widely discussed in the literature [1].
-Usually, a design engineer makes a decision based on previous experience and takes into account a set of criteria: cost, the effectiveness of structures, time outlay, etc. These problems are resource- and timeconsuming since experts should explore a large number of configurations.
-To increase efficiency, reduce the cost of construction and operation, as well as to reduce the time spent by expert designers, researchers formulate and solve a multiobjective optimization problem [2].
+Usually, a design engineer makes a decision based on previous experience and takes into account a set of criteria: cost, the effectiveness of structures, time outlay, etc. These problems are resource- and time-consuming since experts should explore a large number of configurations.
+To increase efficiency, reduce the cost of construction and operation, as well as to reduce the time spent by expert designers, researchers formulate and solve a multi-objective optimization problem [2].
 Evolutionary algorithms (EA) are widely used for solving such tasks [3], [4].

 Since the evaluation of the fitness function can be computationally expensive, the convergence of optimization can require too much time and resources.
-To decrease the requirements, lightweight surrogate models that approximate original objective functions can be used [5].
+To decrease the requirements, the lightweight surrogate models that approximate original objective functions can be used [5].
 The combination of surrogate models with EA is often called surrogate-assisted evolutionary algorithms (SaEA).

 In this paper, we propose a multi-objective surrogateassisted evolutionary algorithm for automated breakwaters design.
 It uses a deep convolutional neural network as a surrogate model for breakwater design.
-We demonstrate that the proposed approach yields less expensive and more effective solutions than non-surrogate approaches, also it allows to achieve a good accuracy of approximation using a relatively lightweight model.
-One of the main advantages of this approach is the ability to work without any pre-trained part.
-The model is able to train on the data obtained during the optimization process.
-Moreover, it takes into account configurations of breakwaters with a different number of breakwaters and their segments.
+We demonstrate that the proposed approach yields less expensive and more effective solutions than non-surrogate approaches, also it allows achieving a good accuracy of approximation while using a relatively lightweight model.
+One of the main advantages of this approach is working without any pre-trained part.
+The model has the ability to train from the data obtained during the optimization process.
+Also, it takes into account configurations of breakwaters with a variable number of breakwaters and their segments.